 Now that we have the Contact entity designed, let’s quickly test it out by creating a screen.
 At the top of the Data Designer click the “Screen…” button to open the Add New Screen dialog.
-We’ll talk more about screens in a future post but for now just select the List and Details screen.
+We’ll talk more about screens in a future post but for now just select the Browse Data screen.
 Then drop down the Screen Data and select Contacts and then click OK.

 To build and launch the application hit F5.
 Now you can enter information into the contact table using this screen.
-Click the “+” button on the top of the list box to add new contacts.
+Click the Add Contact button on bottom of the screen to add new contacts.

-Notice that the labels are displayed properly with spaces and the Last Name is bolded to indicate it’s a required field.
-Also if you enter invalid data as specified by the settings we made, a validation error will be displayed.
-When you are done, click the Save button at the bottom of the screen.
+When you are done editing, click the Save button at the top of the dialog.
 This will save the data back into your development database.
 This is just test data stored in your internal database while you develop the application.
 Real data doesn’t go into the system until you deploy the application to your users.